ChainTrace Labs

 No false or inflated claims

 We will not tell users their funds are recoverable when the evidence does not support that conclusion.
 We will not use optimistic language to maintain engagement.
-If a trace reaches a dead end, our report says so - plainly, with explanation.
+If the available evidence reaches a limit, the output should state that limit plainly and explain it.

 III